doctral/LeetCode/Software Design & Related/System Design/SOLID Principles/readme.md

 3. Whenever possible, let the client define the interface

 ## Dependency Inversion Principle (DIP)
 1. High-level module should not depend on low-level module.
+Both should depend on abstractions.
+2. Abstractions should not depend on details.
+Details should depend on abstractions.